 Let me stop here folks.
 My college guy is nobody else but one of us.
 This is a story of thousands like me and may be you yourself.
 I am not a proponent of being an ultimate saver and living a pathetically frugal life.
 Rather I believe in wanting to achieve what I need and what I enjoy in comparison to feeling royal at present and taste the lacking next moment.
 College guy was supposed to put his hard earned wealth of knowledge and experience to work here, he could be much more self-content in the practicality of this real world than living the disgruntled life he is about to see.

-• So what's the conclusion?
+- So what's the conclusion?

 I have seen many friends making this transition and completely changing their lifestyles ignorant of their imminent repent.
 We seem to learn the lesson the hard way but the time has started to give way now, if it can't be earlier it is going to be another bad day really soon in future.

-1. while being students we always dream of the life after graduation.
+I could ascertain two reasons to this whole social pattern of progress culminated ignorance: - while being students we always dream of the life after graduation.
 School life is full of short turns but life after that is not going to be one.
 Instead of anticipating what's around the corner down the lane, students ought to plan to witness any surprises.
 Those 2-4 years could be easily managed without any pondering but life after graduation takes a lot of planning.
 The real challenge starts then and will be on till the end.

-2. money saved is money earned, a long proved modus operandi.
+- money saved is money earned, a long proved modus operandi.
 While all visit the "money earned" part, many ignore the "money saved" part.

 There are numerous Personal Finance blogs today talking about budgeting, saving and frugality.
 It's not just about students but we all have, during some part of our lives, not just learned these tricks but even applied those skills to our daily lives.
 We tend to, however, forget to take these practices forward with us.
 It is human tendency to follow what we couldn't do but quite often we forget to continue what we know how to do.
 Once we start earning more, we tend to feel the freedom of our mind from the shackles of monetary fears.
 While we start to spend in all ways we wished, we forget that we also saved, budgeted and lived a frugal life then.